jmalicki/repo-intel/docs/projects/data-aggregator/README.md

 ## Overview

-The Data Aggregator is a fully automated tool that integrates data from multiple sources (GitHub API, package managers, trending analysis) into a unified dataset for comprehensive project analysis.
+The Data Aggregator is a **deterministic Python script** that merges data from multiple sources, resolves conflicts, and creates unified datasets.
+No LLM calls, no human interaction, no subagents.

 ## Purpose